Constitution Day of India: What is it and why do we celebrate it?

 Constitution Day is celebrated on 26th November every year to commemorate the adoption of the Constitution of India.

-Constitution Day is also celebrated as National Law Day (or Samvidhan Diwas) in India.
-It is celebrated on 26th November every year to commemorate the adoption of the Constitution of India.
-On 26th November 1949, the Constituent Assembly of India formally adopted the Constitution of India.
-It came into force on 26th January 1950.
+Constitution Day, also celebrated as National Law Day (or Samvidhan Diwas) in India, is observed on 26th November every year to commemorate the adoption of the Constitution of India.
+On 26th November 1949, the Constituent Assembly formally adopted the Constitution of India.
+It came into force on 26th January 1950 that is observed as Republic Day.

 History of how the Constitution of India came into being: